ispras/spark-openstack/README.md

 Installation
 ============

-1. Install ansible version >= 2.0.2 (2.0.1 has a bug in template engine).
+1. Install ansible version >= 2.1.

     It looks like Openstack stuff in Ansible will only work with Python 2.7, so if Ansible is already installed for Python 3, you should use virtual environment with Python 2 or be careful with your $PATH (path for Ansible for Python2 should be the first one)